kubernetes/enhancements/keps/sig-autoscaling/20190307-configurable-scale-velocity-for-hpa.md

 This mode is essential when you want to respond to a traffic increase quickly.

-Create an HPA with the following parameters:
+Create an HPA with the following configuration:

+- `constraints`:
+  - `scaleUp`:
-- `ScaleUpPercent = 900`    (i.e., to increase the number of pods 10 times per minute is ok).
+    - `percent = 900`    (i.e., to increase the number of pods 10 times per minute is ok).

 All other parameters are not specified (default values are used)